KiranMurugulla/aem-samples/README.md

 aem-samples
 ===========

-This project contains code snippet for Adobe Experience Manager 6.0 mostly used customizations
+This project contains sample code snippets for mostly used Adobe Experience Manager 6.0 customizations